eXascaleInfolab/CleanImp/README.md

 ### Benchmark configuration

-- **Datasets**: Datasets are task-dependent and can be found in `WorkDir/_RawDataStorage` in resp. folders `UniClass` or `Forecasting`.
-Each subfolder there represents a single dataset.
-Initial files are downloaded by the setup script.
+- **Datasets**: The datasets are downloaded by running the setup script.
+They are task-dependent and can be found in `WorkDir/_RawDataStorage` in resp. folders `UniClass` or `Forecasting`.

 - **Missing Patterns**: `Scenarios` control the patterns of contamination performed by the benchmark.
-Available options are listed in the table below.
-Different scenarios are applicable for different tasks.
+The available options are listed in the table below.

 | Scenario      | Task           | Description  |
 | --------      | --------       | --------     |